neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/0-contracts/chapter.md

 ## Learn

-Every NEO•ONE smart contract starts with a typescript source file that exports a single class extending `SmartContract`.
+Every NEO•ONE smart contract starts with a TypeScript source file that exports a single class extending `SmartContract`.
 The simplest smart contract looks like

 ```typescript
 import { SmartContract } from '@neo-one/smart-contract';